archway-network/archway-docs/docs/participate/staking.md

 ##### Config CLI
 If you are not running a node, you can configure your machine as a client.
-First remove any archway node data if there is any:
+First, remove any archway node data if there is any:

 ```bash
 rm -rf ~/.archway/*